Lazy Girl’s Vegetarian Enchilada Pie

 Then, finish by laying the remaining 3 plain corn tortillas on top.
 Spread the remaining enchilada sauce over the tortillas.
 Sprinkle the remaining 1 cup of cheese over the top.

+Set the pan on a baking sheet to catch any drippings that may bubble over.
 Bake for 35 to 40 minutes until the sauce bubbles and the cheese is melted and begins to brown.

 Let cool for 5 minutes.
 Cut into wedges.